razenxc/CharmCodex-bot/README.md

-# **ITechAvenue-bot**
+# **CharmCodex-bot**

 This is a Discord Bot built using disnake library.
-This bot is specially made for Discord server ITechAvenue
+This bot is specially made for Discord server CharmCodex

 ## Getting Started